Toluna-IP/tolunaintegratedpaneldocs/memberrouting/index.md

 ### Self-Hosted Pages

 This is the standard and most desired option for Partners.
-The specific events required Partner-Hosted pages are outlined [here.]\(memberrouting\endpages)
+The specific events required Partner-Hosted pages are outlined [here.](\memberrouting\endpages)

 ### Toluna-Hosted Pages